Definitely Maybe: Background and recording

 Formerly called the Rain, Oasis was formed in 1991 by Paul "Bonehead" Arthurs, Paul "Guigsy" McGuigan, Tony McCarroll and Liam Gallagher.
 Liam soon asked his older brother, Noel Gallagher, to join.
 Despite reports that Noel insisted on total creative control and leadership, he said in 2016: "There is the myth that I kicked open the fucking rehearsal room door to the theme tune to The Good, the Bad and the Ugly and said 'Everybody stop what they're doing.
 I am here to make us all millionaires', you know?
 It wasn't that at all".
-Although Noel wrote all the album's songs, guitarist Bonehead said, "I came up with the riff for 'Up in the Sky' and he built the song around that one but generally Noel would arrive with the finished song".
+Although Noel wrote all the album's songs, Bonehead said, "I came up with the riff for 'Up in the Sky' and he built the song around that one but generally Noel would arrive with the finished song".

-After recording "Supersonic" at the Pink Museum Studios in Liverpool in December 1993, Oasis booked Monnow Valley Studio near Rockfield to record the album in January 1994.
-Their producer was Dave Batchelor, whom Noel knew from working as a roadie for the Inspiral Carpets.
+After recording "Supersonic" at the Pink Museum Studios in Liverpool in December 1993, Oasis booked Monnow Valley Studio near Rockfield to record the album in early January 1994.
+The producer was Dave Batchelor, whom Noel knew from working as a roadie for the Inspiral Carpets.
 The sessions were unsatisfactory, and Bonehead recalled, "It wasn't happening.
 [Batchelor] was the wrong person for the job... we'd play in this great big room, buzzing to be in this studio, playing like we always played.
 He'd say, 'Come in and have a listen.'
 And we'd be like, 'That doesn't sound like it sounded in that room.
 What's that?'
 It was thin.
 Weak.
 Too clean."